madhavambati/Convolutional-Neural-Network-with-Numpy/README.md

       cd Convolutional-Neural-Network-with-Numpy

-- If u like to train the network yourself.
-But the network is already trained and the parameters are saved in [params.pkl](https://github.com/madhavambati/Convolutional-Neural-Network-with-Numpy/blob/master/model/params.pkl) file
+- If you like to train the network yourself.But it took a solid 5hrs for me to train the network.

+      cd model

       python train.py

+- To check the accuracy on MNIST dataset

+      python test.py

+- To predict a random number from an image, save the image in model_images directory and open the file predict.py and change the path

+      python predict.py